cloudfoundry/summit-hands-on-labs/first-push/student-template.md

 Let's dissect that command:

 * `first-push` is the name of the application in Cloud Foundry.
 It should be a descriptive name for use by humans, and can be whatever you want.
 * `-p` specifies the path to the application bits on your local filesystem so the CLI knows what to upload.
-Be sure to specify the correct path to where you downloaded the jar file.
 * `-b java_buildpack` tells Cloud Foundry to use the Java Buildpack to stage the application.
 You could leave this off and let Cloud Foundry figure it out, but specifying via `-b` is slightly faster.
 * `--random-route` is used to ensure you don't have route conflicts with the other PWS users.